pasqualintosh/pasqualintosh/README.md

 Actually i'm in love with **Expo**, **Typescript** and all **React Native** ecosystem, tryin to learn and improve day by day ⚡

-I develop mobile application following best practice perfomance driven.
+I develop mobile application following best practice perfomance driven, hit me on [**Linkedin**](https://www.linkedin.com/in/pasquale-sacco-98286b94/).